-In June 2021, we entered into an Open Market Sales Agreement, or the Sales Agreement, with Jefferies LLC, or Jefferies, as sales agent, pursuant to which we may, from time to time, issue and sell common stock with an aggregate value of up to \$200.0 million in "at-the-market" offerings, under our Registration Statement on Form S-3 (File No. 333-256792) filed with the SEC on June 4, 2021 (the "ATM").
+In June 2021, we entered into an Open Market Sales Agreement, or the Sales Agreement, with Jefferies LLC, or Jefferies, as sales agent, pursuant to which we may, from time to time, issue and sell common stock with an aggregate value of up to \$200.0 million in "at-the-market" offerings (the "ATM"), under our registration statement on Form S-3 (File No. 333-256792) filed with the SEC on June 4, 2021 (the "ATM Registration Statement").
 Sales of common stock, if any, pursuant to the Sales Agreement, may be made in sales deemed to be an "at the market offering" as defined in Rule 415(a) of the Securities Act, including sales made directly through The Nasdaq Global Market or on any other existing trading market for our common stock.
-Pursuant to the Sales Agreement, during the year ended December 31, 2021, we sold a total of 827,094 shares of common stock for total gross proceeds of approximately \$10.4 million
+Pursuant to the Sales Agreement, during the year ended December 31, 2021, we sold a total of 827,094 shares of common stock for total gross proceeds of approximately \$10.4 million.
+We did not sell any shares of common stock under the Sales Agreement in the six months ended June 30, 2022.
+Subsequent to June 30, 2022, we sold a total of 263,875 shares of common stock for total gross proceeds of approximately \$419 thousand.

 The exercise price and the number of shares of common stock issuable upon exercise of each Private Placement Warrant are subject to adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting the common stock.
 In addition, in certain circumstances, upon a fundamental transaction, a holder of Common Warrants will be entitled to receive, upon exercise of the Common Warrants, the kind and amount of securities, cash or other property that such holder would have received had they exercised the Private Placement Warrants immediately prior to the fundamental transaction.
 The Pre-Funded Warrants will be automatically exercised on cashless basis upon the occurrence of a fundamental transaction.
-Each Common Warrant is exercisable from the date of issuance and has a term of three years and each Pre-Funded Warrant is exercisable from the date of issuance and has a term of the Private Placement Shares and Private Placement Warrants for resale by the Investors on a registration statement on Form S-3.
+Each Common Warrant is exercisable from the date of issuance and has a term of three years and each Pre-Funded Warrant is exercisable from the date of issuance and has a term of ten years.
+Pursuant to the 2021 Purchase Agreement, we registered the Private Placement Shares and Private Placement Warrants for resale by the Investors on a registration statement on Form S-3 (the "Private Placement Registration Statement").

-As of March 31, 2022, we had cash and cash equivalents and restricted bank deposits of approximately \$27.4 million.
+As of June 30, 2022, we had cash and cash equivalents and restricted bank deposits of approximately \$20.4 million.